 14. Keyword Appears in H1 Tag:

-H1 tags are a “second title tag” that sends another relevancy signal to Google, according to results from this correlation study:
+H1 tags are a “second title tag” that sends another relevancy signal to Google.

 15. Keyword is Most Frequently Used Phrase in Document:

 Having a keyword appear more than any other likely acts as a relevancy signal.

 Content with more words can cover a wider breadth and are likely preferred to shorter superficial articles.

 Although not as important as it once was, keyword density is still something Google uses to determine the topic of a webpage.
 But going overboard can hurt you.